 - Mental Health Nursing: one in three people has a mental health problem at some point in their life; this may include depression, schizophrenia or personality and psychological disorders.
 Mental Health Nurses work with other health care professionals such as GPs, psychiatrists, psychologists and social workers to support people with mental ill health through a recovery model focus.

-The three courses available at BU span undergraduate, postgraduate and Advanced Standing courses, as well as Master’s and Continuing Professional Development (CPD) courses once you’ve qualified.
+The nursing courses available at BU span undergraduate, postgraduate and advanced standing courses, as well as Master’s and Continuing Professional Development (CPD) courses once you’ve qualified.

 Take a look through our summaries to find the right choice for you.
 You can also check out our clinical simulation facilities to see where you would be studying and practising your clinical skills.

-specialist subject payment as it has been confirmed as a shortage specialismMental health nursing students may also be eligible for an additional £1,000
+specialist subject payment as it has been confirmed as a shortage specialism.Mental health nursing students may also receive an additional £1,000

 If you haven’t studied at university before you’ll need to complete one of our undergraduate courses: